eveasian88/bamazon/README.md

 ### bamazonManager.js

-- Starts with a Menu
-- Prompts the manager to select what they would like to do:
+- Menu prompts the manager to select what they would like to do:
     - View Products for Sale
     - View Low Inventory
     - Add to Inventory